zinebnadak/Microprocessors-and-signals_pd3/arduino-sensor-monitor/README1.md

 → output is 1 whenever any loud sound is detected
 → adds 1 to the number

-## How to Run
+## How to Build
 > ⚠️ Instructions added as each phase is completed.

-### Day 1:
+### Part 1 - Simulate ADC circuit:
 adc_simulation.circ is my Logism sketch to simulate the wiring of a 3-bit ADC circuit (analog-to-digital converter).
 It correctly converts 3 voltage levels into a binary number 0–7.
-This is the exact concept inside  Arduino's chip.
+This is the exact concept inside
+> Arduino's chip.
 When .circ is placed in VS code it converts to XML language .

 ## Logisim ADC Circuit
 ![ADC Circuit](adc_simulation.png)

-### Day 2:
+### Part 2 - Wire KY-038:
 I use: Arduino Uno, KY-038 sound sensor, Breadboard, 3 jumper wires, USB cable.

 The KYC-038 has 4 pins: